Domestic Assault Criminal Defense Lawyer

 Domestic assault criminal defense lawyer Max Keller may be able to get your charges reduced, or dropped completely.
 When you hire our law firm, we will question police procedures and whether your rights may have been violated.
 Our team will investigate what really happened, questioning the reliability of the accuser and witnesses.
 If necessary, we will argue for leniency based on clean criminal records, the opinion of the victim, lack of significant injuries, and the effects of a lengthy incarceration or substantial fines on minor children.
 Our domestic abuse lawyers can also counsel you on the advisability of pleading guilty to a minor charge, like disorderly conduct, which carries a much lighter sentence.

-Contact a Domestic Assault Criminal Defense Lawyer at Keller Law Offices
+Contact a Domestic Assault Criminal Defense Lawyer at Keller Criminal Defense Attorneys

 If you are facing abuse charges, call domestic assault defense lawyer Max Keller right away.
 We accept credit cards, offer free initial consultations, and have convenient west and east metro locations.